-Bible Verse(s) for Reference:
+Bible Verses for Reference:

-“And he said, I beseech you, show me your glory.
-And he said, … You can not see my face: for there shall no man see me, and live” (Exodus 33:18-20).
+And he said, I beseech you, show me your glory. … And he said, You can not see my face: for there shall no man see me, and live (Exo 33:18-20).

-“And all the people saw the thunder, and the lightning, and the noise of the trumpet, and the mountain smoking: and when the people saw it, they removed, and stood afar off.
-And they said to Moses, Speak you with us, and we will hear: but let not God speak with us, lest we die” (Exo 20:18-19).
+And Jehovah came down on mount Sinai, on the top of the mount: and Jehovah called Moses up to the top of the mount; and Moses went up.
+And Jehovah said to Moses, Go down, charge the people, lest they break through to Jehovah to gaze, and many of them perish (Exo 19:20-21).
+And all the people saw the thunder, and the lightning, and the noise of the trumpet, and the mountain smoking: and when the people saw it, they removed, and stood afar off.
+And they said to Moses, Speak you with us, and we will hear: but let not God speak with us, lest we die (Exo 20:18-19).
 Continue reading